the-dilo/micrometre-software-development-stack/README.md

 Scripts used to setup desired development tools within Ubuntu 16.04.

 Requirements:
-1. PC/laptop which meets or exceeds ubuntu 16.04 minimum specs.
+1. PC/laptop which meets but preferably exceeds ubuntu 16.04 minimum specs.

 2. Virtual box
+Installation:

-3. Vagrant
+3. Vagrant:
+Insallation
+Download and install the latest appropiate version for your Operating system from: https://www.vagrantup.com/downloads.html
+We chose to download the Debian version as Ubuntu is based upon it.
+Google Chrome warns: "this file can harm your computer" after download, just click "keep" and open the file as normal.
+Ubuntu Software Centre should handle the installation so it can handle its remove (if needed).
+Testing:

 Please execute scripts as root (or with sudo).